-World War 3 News: North Korea To Use ‘Absolute Force’ On Donald Trump, Missile Launch To Guam Likely In August
+North Korea To Use ‘Absolute Force’ On Donald Trump, Threatens Missile Launch To Guam In August

 North Korea has revealed that Donald Trump’s warnings are “getting on the nerves” of the Korean military.
 The remark comes after the U.S. commander-in-chief asked the North to expect “fire and fury,” if it decided to go on with its missile launch to Guam.
 According to North Korea’s official media outlet, KCNA, Trump’s warning is “a load of nonsense.”

 The Asian power apparently has no intention to slow down its nuclear experiments for now.
 Its military is reportedly all set to launch Hwasong 12 missiles to Guam as soon as the “commander-in-chief of the nuclear force” approves it.
-And, the launch is expected to take place as soon as mid-August.
-According to CNN, the commander-in-chief is none other than President Kim Jong Un.
+Additionally, the launch is planned to take place as soon as mid-August, according to KCNA’s statement.
+According to CNN, the commander-in-chief is none other than Kim Jong Un.

-The KCNA article claims that it is not possible have a proper conversation with Trump, as he is “bereft of reason.”
-The article also claims that “only absolute force” should be applied, when it comes to the American president.
+The KCNA article claims that it is not possible to have a proper conversation with Trump, as he is “bereft of reason.”
+The article also claims that “only absolute force” should be applied when it comes to the American president.

 While the North claims to have enough nuclear power to intimidate the United States and its allies, U.S. Defense Secretary Jim Mattis believes it is unlikely.
 According to him, the military capabilities of the two sides are “grossly overmatched.”